Sideshow Bob: Family

 The episode "Brother from Another Series" introduces Bob's brother Cecil.
 After writer Ken Keeler was assigned to write an episode featuring Sideshow Bob, he drew inspiration from episodes of Frasier.
 He decided to incorporate elements of Grammer's other show into the character of Sideshow Bob, and designed Cecil to resemble Grammer's brother on Frasier.
 Cecil is voiced by David Hyde Pierce, who portrayed Frasier Crane's brother Niles.
 Pierce commented, "Normally, I would not do something like this.
 But how often do you get a chance to work with an actor like Kelsey Grammer and, more importantly, play his brother?"
 Several of Frasier's producers were asked to review the original script and provide feedback.
 Their comments were positive; they only expressed concern with a very brief scene in which Cecil talks to a visible character whom he refers to as "Maris".
 In Frasier, Maris Crane is an unseen character, and the producers of Frasier asked that the scene be removed.
 Many of the interactions between Bob and Cecil were based on those of Niles and Frasier.
 Cecil was drawn to resemble David Hyde Pierce, while retaining a visual similarity to Sideshow Bob.
 According to director Pete Michels, it was difficult to draw Bob and Cecil standing together, because of their comically oversized feet.

 Cecil returns in season 19's "Funeral for a Fiend", which introduces the brothers' previously unseen father, Dr. Robert Terwilliger, played by John Mahoney.
 Mahoney portrayed Martin Crane, the father of Grammer's and Pierce's characters in Frasier.
 Whereas in Frasier, Mahoney played the "down-to-Earth, average guy" to Grammer's and Hyde Pierce's "uppity snobs", Robert Terwilliger Sr. was portrayed as equally highbrow as Bob.
-His wife, Bob's mother, is Dame Judith Underdunk, "the finest classical actress of her generation."
+His wife, Bob's mother, is Dame Judith Onderdonk, "the finest classical actress of her generation."
 She sports the same curly spiked hair as her two sons.
 Bob also has a wife named Francesca (voiced by Maria Grazia Cucinotta) and a son named Gino, both of whom were introduced in season 17 episode "The Italian Bob" and returned for "Funeral for a Fiend".